Japan scholar and translator Donald Keene has died at 96

 #ReadLocal

-The prolific scholar published about 25 books in English and 30 in Japanese.
-His landmark first anthology of Japanese literature was published in 1955.

-He came to feel at home in Japan, and settled in Tokyo in 2011.
+He came to feel at home in Japan, where he received many honors for his work, and settled permanently in 2011.

+"I gradually thought of Japan as a place where I would like to live, and also where I would like to die," the native New Yorker said in a 2015 interview with The Associated Press.

+Keene was the first foreigner to receive the "Order of Culture" from the Japanese government in 2008 for persons who have contributed greatly to Japanese art, literature or culture.
+He also was the first non-Japanese to receive the Yomiuri Literary Prize for literary criticism in 1985.

 Comments